opensearch-project/project-website/events/opensearchcon/archive/2022/north-america/index.md

       url: /events/opensearchcon/index.html
     - title: 2022
       url: /events/opensearchcon/2022/index.html
-    - title: United states
+    - title: North America
       url: /events/opensearchcon/2022/north-america/index.html
 conference_id: "2022-north-america"
-premalink: /events/opensearchcon/2022/north-america/index.html
+permalink: /events/opensearchcon/2022/north-america/index.html
 # Since this is the only conference in 2022 a redirection directly to this one from the /../2022/
 # URL is reasonable.
 redirect_from: /events/opensearchcon/2022/index.html